algolia/autocomplete/packages/website/docs/parseAlgoliaHitReverseHighlight.md

   attribute: ['name', 'type'],
 });

-// => [{ value: 'Lap', isHighlighted: false }, { value: 'top', isHighlighted: true }]
+// [{ value: 'Lap', isHighlighted: false }, { value: 'top', isHighlighted: true }]
 ```

-# Reference

-## Params
+## Parameters

 ### `hit`

 > `AlgoliaHit` | required

-The Algolia hit to retrieve the attribute value from.
+The Algolia hit whose attribute to retrieve the highlighted parts from.

 ### `attribute`

 > `string | string[]` | required

-The attribute to retrieve the highlight value from.
-You can use the array syntax to reference the nested attributes.
+The attribute to retrieve the highlighted parts from.
+You can use the array syntax to reference nested attributes.

+## Returns

+> `ParsedAttribute[]`

+An array of the parsed attribute's parts.